 Existing social value frameworks are becoming outdated or have obscure licensing models.

-The Impact Evaluation Standard is the only available standard that was built from the ground up to align with the UK Government’s Social Value Model.
-The breadth of 109 metrics is designed to enable both reporting to meet specific contract/project KPIs that your organisation may be committed to AND to capture the entire social value that your organisation as a whole creates.
+The Impact Evaluation Standard is the only available framework that was built from the ground up to align with the UK government’s Social Value Model.
+The breadth of 121+ metrics is designed to enable both reporting to meet specific contract/project KPIs that your organisation may be committed to AND to capture the entire social value that your organisation as a whole creates.

 Please refer to the methodology and steering committee sections of the site.

-The current generation of the IES is UK centric.
+The current generation of the Impact Evaluation Standard is UK centric.
 However, separate versions for the Republic of Ireland, United States and Australia are in development.
 Please contact us to be kept up to date on new versions of the standard for specific locales.

 Please contact us and we will be happy to help